 Packaging your story into the concisely prescribed format of a resume means that it will read as a synopsis — one that will hopefully land you the job.

-More About Work Skills
+More Work Skills to Learn

 - The Ultimate Work Skills List to Help You Change Careers